What you will study

 Your study will concentrate on the benefits and problems of empire from the perspective of its centre.
 You'll examine snapshots of Rome at key periods to investigate how the development of the empire impacted upon its monumental landscape.
 You'll study key sites within the city, the emperors who shaped them, and the community who lived there, before following in the footsteps of Hadrian to journey away from Rome towards the provinces.

 Block 3: Structures of empire

 The emphasis of this block is on the different mechanisms used by Roman emperors to govern, control and support such a vast empire.
-You will evaluate the role of the army, examine the nature of local government and the importance of cities as focal points for Roman authority and law, before looking at how the empire’s economy not only allowed it to prosper but connected its disparate parts.
+You'll evaluate the role of the army, examine the nature of local government and the importance of cities as focal points for Roman authority and law, before looking at how the empire’s economy not only allowed it to prosper but connected its disparate parts.

 Block 4: A cultural empire

-You will examine the cultural influences which united the empire, focusing on issues of identity, religion, diversity and shared ideas about Roman urban life and leisure.
+You'll examine the cultural influences which united the empire, focusing on issues of identity, religion, diversity and shared ideas about Roman urban life and leisure.
 As you explore how people lived and died in the empire you will also be introduced to ongoing and dynamic debate about varied responses to Roman culture and the process of ‘Romanization’.

 Block 5: Legacy of empire

-Your attention will turn to a series of case studies which consider the extent to which late antiquity was a period of continuity or change.
+Your attention turns to a series of case studies which consider the extent to which late antiquity was a period of continuity or change.
 How did the empire respond to the pressures of ‘barbarian’ incursions and economic crisis, and how did it draw upon its own history to create a new imperial focus at Constantinople?
 In what ways has the Roman empire continued to have an impact in the modern world?